 Stop elderly scams and fraud of senior citizens.

 Senior citizens are often the target of a number of scams.
 They can get help in both identifying and preventing various forms of fraud from occurring.
-There are organizations, such as Agency on Aging centers that will assist with addressing financial, medical, telemarketing, or any other types of scams.
+There are organizations, such as Agency on Aging centers as well as the AARP Foundation ElderWatch that will assist with addressing financial, medical, telemarketing, or any other types of scams.
 The solutions available to the elderly range from providing free legal advice to credit counseling and much more.

 It is estimated that as many as one million elderly people fall victim to one or more scams each year.
 It is a diverse group of individuals that are impacted as well.
 It does not matter if the senior citizen is living in poverty or “well-off”, if they have a college degree or not, and their age is not a factor.
 The fact is that fraud can hit people of all backgrounds, races, and religions.